Tsuizxgo/Tsuizxgo/README.md

 - 🔭 I’m currently working on Targert Source Detection under the guidance of Prof. Zhongqiu Wang.
 - 🌱 I’m currently learning Computer Science at SUSTech.
-- 👯 I’m looking to collaborate on ... anything is okay.
+- 👯 I’m looking to collaborate on finding a teammate in the Computer Organization and Architecture course in SUSTech.
+- 🤔 I’m looking for help with Discrete Mathematics.
+- 💬 Ask me about Java, Postgres, or c++.
+- 📫 How to reach me: 12311007@mail.sustech.edu.cn
 - 😄 Pronouns: Him

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Tsuizxgo)